Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Commander Data was an android and he was far superior to any Vulcan because he didn’t have to suppress emotions.
 He literally didn’t have any.
 He was AI and he was super strong and all of this.
 He was like the ultimate warrior, ultimate soldier, and the ultimate scientist, and the ultimate everything.
 And through the whole seven seasons, of which I’ve watched every episode, multiple times, he was looking for the emotion chip because he had this creator.
 The creator died before he could insert the emotion chip into his finger.
 Finally, in one of the movies, he finds the emotion chip and his whole life comes full circle.
 He’s finally a whole, human being now.

-But all his life he’s sort of like — not Lion, the Witch, and the Wardrobe —
+But all his life he’s sort of like — not Lion, the Witch, and the Wardrobe, Dorothy!

 Henry Chong: The tin man.

 David Tian: The tin man looking for the heart.
 Same thing.
 That was the theme that they put out there in Season 1 Episode 1.
 So you have now come full circle between modernism and post-modernism, where post-modernism is telling you emotions are really important and everything is subjective and all that.
-I think we went way too far on that, but there’s an important lesson that came out of that: We are actually emotional beings.
+I think we went way too far on that, but there’s an important lesson that came out of that which is that where we actually are emotional beings.